Tips for Cutting and Connecting Pipes

 Plumbers spend a lot of time cutting copper pipe, so it’s not surprising that one of our pro's favorite tools is a tubing cutter, but not just any tubing cutter.
 The one he likes doesn’t require any adjusting—you just slip it over the copper tube and spin it to cut.

-You can buy the Kopex tubing cutter shown here online.
+You can buy the Kopex tubing cutter shown here on Amazon.
 You’ll find similar tubing cutters at some home centers and hardware stores.
 Keep in mind that you’ll have to buy a separate cutter for each size tubing.